idugalic/micro-company/README.md

 Communication between the two microservices is `event-driven` and the demo uses RabbitMQ messaging as a means of passing the events between processes (VM's).

 The **command-side** processes commands.
 Commands are actions which change state in some way.
-The execution of these commands results in `Events` being generated which are persisted by Axon (using MongoDB) and propagated out to other VM's (as many VM's as you like) via RabbitMQ messaging.
+The execution of these commands results in `Events` being generated which are persisted by Axon  and propagated out to other VM's (as many VM's as you like) via RabbitMQ messaging.
 In event-sourcing, events are the sole records in the system.
 They are used by the system to describe and re-build aggregates on demand, one event at a time.

 The **query-side** is an event-listener and processor.
 It listens for the `Events` and processes them in whatever way makes the most sense.
 In this application, the query-side just builds and maintains a *materialised view* which tracks the state of the individual agregates (Product, Blog, Customer, ...).
 The query-side can be replicated many times for scalability and the messages held by the RabbitMQ queues are durable, so they can be temporarily stored on behalf of the event-listener if it goes down.